we-ready/notebook/English/junior.6.md

 ### A

-A: Can this lock (this kind of key, this radio) be repaired (made, fixed) here?
+A: Can [ ... ] be [ ... ] here?

+[1]
+- this lock
+- this kind of key
+- this radio

+[2]
+- repaired
+- made
+- fixed

-B: Yes, it can be repaired (made, fixed) in two days (ten minutes, three days).
+B: Yes, it can be [ ... ] in [ ... ].

+[1]
+- repaired
+- made
+- fixed

+[2]
+- two days
+- ten minutes
+- three days

 ### B

-A: When must the composition (the drawing, the money) for the tickets be handed in?
+A: When must [ ... ] for the tickets be handed in?
+- the composition
+- the drawing
+- the money

-B: It must be handed in after class (five days before the exhibition, sometime before Friday).
+B: It must be handed in [ ... ].
+- after class
+- five days before the exhibition
+- sometime before Friday

 ## TEXT